LotfiMEZIANI/Three-in-one-blog-post/blog-post.md

 - The `@Schema()` decorator marks a class as a schema definition
 - Mongoose documents (ex: `PersonDocument`) represent a one-to-one mapping to documents as stored in MongoDB.
-- `Types.ObjectId` is a mongoose type typically used for unique identifiers
+- `MongooseSchema.Types.ObjectId` is a mongoose type typically used for unique identifiers

 And finally, we import the model to MongooseModule in our two modules :